 In today’s information-driven world, most people turn to an online search engine, like Google, to quickly find answers to questions or perform basic research.
 It usually works by typing a search term or phrase into Google and viewing the search results.
-But there is another, sometimes more convenient, way to get results from a search engine, and it’s called voice search.
+But there is another, sometimes more convenient, way to get results from a search engine: voice search.
 Voice search uses the power of speech recognition to search the web.
-Instead of typing a query, you can now use your voice input to quickly and easily get results from a search engine.
+Instead of typing a query, you can use your voice input to quickly and easily get results from a search engine.

-You may have a basic idea of how SEO works, but voice search is making significant changes to the game.
+You may have a basic idea of how Google and SEO work, but voice search has made significant changes to the game.
 Especially for local companies, voice search can be an invaluable dynamic to pay attention to.

 Many large companies have made major investments in voice search technology, resulting in products called “intelligent assistants.”
 Consider products such as Amazon’s Alexa, Apple’s Siri, Microsoft’s Cortana, and Google’s Assistant.
 Google Voice Search, or Search by Voice, is a Google product that allows users to use Google Search by speaking on a mobile phone, computer, or smart home device.

-One in six adults in the U.S. now owns a voice-activated smart speaker, which translates to about 40 million decision-making adults in the U.S. alone.
-A study by Verto Analytics in 2017 showed that 71 million people in the U.S. used their smartphone voice-activated assistants for search, which totaled nearly one billion hours each month.
+Over 41% of American consumers own a voice-activated smart speaker, which translates to about 43 million decision-making adults in the U.S. alone.
+A study by Smart Audio Report showed that by December 2018, 118.5 million US households have smart speakers, a number that increased 78% from December 2017 with 66.7 million.
 A survey revealed that most users of a voice-activated assistant said that they would not go on in life without one.

 52% of people who own a voice-activated speaker say they keep their device in a common room, such as a family room, living room, etc.